yimei-wu/yimei-wu/README.md

 With so many passions, it's challenging to decide which one to pursue for my future career.
 As Confucius once said:

-> _"Do what you love, abd you will never have to work a single day of your life"_
+> _"Do what you love, and you will never have to work a single day of your life"_

 This has always been my philosophy because life is already hard and so why should we make it even harder?